ela-fadhli/TSYP/README.md

 ### Monitoring and Alerts

 Wazuh continuously monitors your system for potential threats and anomalies by analyzing log data.
-It generates real-time alerts based on predefined rules, which can be customized to fit the security needs of your environment.
+It generates real-time alerts based on predefined rules, which can be customized to fit your security needs.

 - **Access the Wazuh dashboard** by navigating to:
   ```bash
   http://localhost:5601
   ```
-  Here, you can view all alerts, monitor the system status, and configure custom alerting rules.
+  Here, you can view alerts, monitor system status, and configure custom alerting rules.

-- Wazuh also integrates with **Elasticsearch** and **Kibana** to provide advanced log analysis and visualization.
+- Wazuh integrates with **Elasticsearch** and **Kibana** for advanced log analysis and visualization.

 ### Log Collection

 Wazuh collects logs from various sources, including operating systems, applications, and network devices.
-The logs are then analyzed using predefined rules to detect suspicious activity.
+The logs are analyzed using predefined rules to detect suspicious activity.

 - **Supported log types**: system logs, firewall logs, application logs, and more.

 - Logs are stored in the Wazuh manager and can be visualized through the **Kibana** interface.

-- **Custom log collection**: You can configure Wazuh to collect specific logs by editing the `ossec.conf` file and defining the paths for the logs you want to monitor.
+- **Custom log collection**: Configure Wazuh to collect specific logs by editing the `ossec.conf` file and defining the paths for the logs you want to monitor.

+### Wazuh Dashboard Configuration

+The Wazuh dashboard is a powerful tool for monitoring and managing security events.
+Here’s how to configure it effectively:

+1. **Access the Dashboard**: Open your web browser and navigate to the dashboard URL (`http://localhost:5601`).

+2. **Initial Setup**: If this is your first time accessing the dashboard, complete the initial setup wizard to connect it to your Wazuh manager and Elasticsearch.

+3. **Customize Alerts**:
+   - Go to the **Management** tab.
+   - Navigate to **Rules** to customize existing rules or add new ones based on your environment's needs.

+4. **Dashboards and Visualizations**:
+   - Explore predefined dashboards for quick insights.
+   - Create custom visualizations using the **Visualize** tab to focus on specific data points relevant to your organization.

+5. **User Management**: Set up user roles and permissions under the **Management** section to control access to the dashboard.

 ---